Skip to main content

 • “The quest system is absolutely broken.”

-• “90% of the time I can't complete the quest because it simply gets canceled and my liege hates me for not making the city prosper within a 5-second span.”
+• “90% of the time I can't complete the quest because it simply gets cancelled, and my liege hates me for not being able to single-handedly make the city prosper within a 5-second span.”

 • gameplay